NASA-AMMOS/AIT-Core/doc/source/command_line.rst

 bliss-gui
 ^^^^^^^^^

-Start up the BLISS GUI and opens your browser to the primary landing page.
+Starts up the BLISS GUI and opens your browser to the primary landing page.

 ----